MiloszKrajewski/K4os.Text.BaseX/README.md

 It also provides fast implementation of **ShortGuid** (URL friendly GUID).

-There are many caveats to this table below, and detailed results are more accurate, but s a teaser I can show some benchmarks:
+There are many caveats to this table below, and detailed results are more accurate, but as a teaser I can show some benchmarks:

 |      Method | Algorithm | Operation | Length |      Mean | Ratio |
 |------------:|----------:|----------:|-------:|----------:|------:|